Updated: Jul 14, 2021

 Carnatic music is known for its very unique singing practices whereas Hindustani classical music is famous for its instrumentalists.
 The difference in both genres can be seen in the types of musical instruments used.
 The most commonly used Indian musical instruments in Hindustani classical music are Sitar, Tabla, Flute, Sarangi, Sarod, etc whereas the most common instruments in Carnatic music are Veena, Mridangam, Kanjra, Flute, etc.

-Besides both the genres of hindustani classical and carnatic music, various traditional forms of folk music originated from different parts of the country also influence the indian music.
-There are a large number of various traditional musical instruments of India which are now integral parts of the Indian music.
+Besides both the genres of Hindustani classical and Carnatic music, various traditional forms of folk music originated from different parts of the country also influence Indian music.
+There are a large number of various traditional musical instruments of India which are now integral parts of Indian music.
 Every state of the country has a rich musical heritage of its own.
-The style of music originated from Kashmir is very different from Assamese folk music.
-Similarly the “baul songs” from West Bengal are very different from the Maharashtrian folk songs.
+The style of music that originated from Kashmir is very different from Assamese folk music.
+Similarly, the “Baul songs” from West Bengal are very different from the Maharashtrian folk songs.
 Besides folks, the variation in style can be seen in various devotional songs originated from different parts of the country.
-Every tribe has their own set of traditional musical instruments.
-The dhol, pepa, gogona of Assam that are used in Bihu songs, Khomok from West Bengal which is an integral part of Baul songs and the Ravanahatha from Rajasthani folk songs are some of the greatest additions to the rich Indian music.
+Every tribe has its own set of traditional musical instruments.
+The dhol, Pepa, Gogona of Assam are used in Bihu songs, Khomok from West Bengal which is an integral part of Baul songs, and the Ravanahatha from Rajasthani folk songs are some of the greatest additions to the rich Indian music.

 12 very unique Indian musical instruments names with pictures:

 This instrument is used mostly by the Nayak tribe of Rajasthan.
 An ancient form of violin, this instrument is found mostly in Rajasthan as well as some parts of Srilanka.
 This instrument is also called sarangi in some parts of the country.